The Corporate Tax Planning Law Review: Malaysia

 International intercompany transactions

 In respect of withholding taxes, tax must be withheld on the payment of interest derived from Malaysia to non-residents at a rate of 15 per cent.
 The rate could be lower depending on the existence and terms of a DTA between Malaysia and the home country of the non-resident.
-No withholding tax applies to payments of dividends.
+No withholding tax applies to payment of dividends.

 iii Third-party transactions